hyp3r5pace/Messy-Code/README.md

 # Messy-Code
-all my messy, hacky code which will be refactored whenever I get time.
+all my messy, hacky code which will be refactored and re-written whenever I get time.